 If we have empty spaces, we can fill these in with just zeroes.

 Then what do we do?
 We are Lining up our decimal points!
-For the rest, it is simply an old-fashioned addition where we begin at the right side and then move to the left side.
-When we see some missing spaces, think of those just as zero (0) values or you can write those zeros here on your own.
+For the rest, it is simply an old-fashioned addition where we begin on the right side and then move to the left side.
+When we see some missing spaces, think of those just as zero (0) values, or you can write those zeros here on your own.

 0.253 plus+ 0.3 equals ?

 When we line up the decimal points, you’ll see a few spaces.
 So let’s fill them up with zeros.